Meditation for April 23rd

 Four Sons

-I just finished a Seder dinner for Passover.
-In the readings, the story of the enslaved people leaving Egypt serves to explain the four kinds of sons.
+I just finished a Seder dinner for Passover (2016).
+In the readings, the story of the enslaved people leaving Egypt serves to explain the four kinds of questions.
 The Wicked Son, The Simple Son, The Wise Son & The One Who Does Not Know How To Ask.
 They all represent the different kinds of foolishness of being human; it almost seems like the Fool in the Tarot card should be four figures.
-What lessons can we learn?
+What lessons can we learn from these four symbols?

-The Wise Son is the person who sucks up all the air in the room, everything they have learned.
+The Wise Son is the person who sucks up all the air in the room with everything they have learned in their life.
+The Wise Son wants nothing more than for people to know he knows.
 If the Wise Son asks questions, it is just to flex the intelligent fortitude.
 The question is unanswerable or answered within the question itself.
 Wisdom is had, but at the cost of being disconnected from the human experience.
-Math proves that, but does not feel it.
+They think their feeling, they don’t feel their feelings.
+The Son may have a high intellect, but they have no wisdom at all.

 The Wicked Son is the one full of cynicism and mistrust.
 They like to compare past struggles with their own, as if no one has ever struggled before.
-The Wicked Son has a jeering Wicked Son who dismantles the very hope of the human race.
+The Wicked Son will distance himself from others because he believes that he alone can figure out life.
+Other people will weigh him down.
+If the wicked one asks questions, it is to ask why anything exists, for if there is no answer, there is no responsibility.
 Chaos is comfort and can’t stand the comfort others find in structure.

 The One Who Does Know How To Ask is the most common one.
 If it isn’t asked, it cannot be known; therefore, it is innocent.
-He does not know how to ask the wise one questions to learn from others’ mistakes; she does not know how to ask the Simple Son to elaborate on what he is trying to ask, or whether to ask the Wicked Son if she is lying or being sarcastic.
-The world is being torn at the seams, and she can’t ask why or what can be done, hoping to walk away as an innocent person.
+He does not know how to ask the Wise One questions to learn from others’ mistakes; he does not know how to ask the Simple Son to elaborate on what he is trying to ask, or whether to ask the Wicked Son if he is lying or being sarcastic.
+The world is being torn at the seams, and he can’t ask why or what can be done, hoping to walk away as an innocent person.
+Sometimes things don’t just fix themselves.

 The Fool wanders into a dreamscape and finds that their very character will keep them from ever truly loving another, appreciating the world, knowing one’s limitations, or being responsible for one’s part.